eventespresso/event-espresso-core/readme.txt

 = What if I don't have (or don't want) a WordPress website? =

-If you want to organize your event fast without the hassle of managing a server, plugins and security then build you event website on our event cloud [Event Smart - free online event registration and ticketing management](https://eventsmart.com/?utm_source=event_espresso_pricing_faq&utm_medium=page&utm_campaign=event_espresso&utm_content=link).
+If you want to organize your event fast without the hassle of managing a server, plugins and security then build your event website on our event cloud [Event Smart - free online event registration and ticketing management](https://eventsmart.com/?utm_source=wordpress_org&utm_medium=EE4_faq&utm_campaign=EE4&utm_content=link).

 == Changelog ==